Friday, November 22, 2024

 Chapter 279.10(1) requires school calendars to include at least 180 days or 1,080 hours of instruction while schools are in session during the calendar year.
 Most school calendars show more than 180 days or 1,080 hours to accommodate school cancelations due to emergencies and inclement weather.

-Iowa Code 299.1(2)(a) and (b) require each school district board of directors or the governing body of an accredited nonpublic school to set the number of days or hours their districts require students to attend during the school calendar year.
+Iowa Code 299.1(2)(a) and (b) require the school district board of directors or the governing body of an accredited nonpublic school to set the number of days or hours they require students to attend school while schools are in session during any school calendar.
 A board may require attendance for the entire number of days or hours district its schools are in session or set a different attendance requirement.
-In a review of the school board policies and student/parent handbooks published on the websites of fifteen public school districts, the number of required hours of school attendance ranged from 881.88 hours to 1,080 hours per school calendar year.
+In a review of the school board policies and student/parent handbooks published on the websites of fifteen public school districts, the number of required hours of school attendance has ranged from 881.88 hours to 1,080 hours.

 2. How many days or hours are in 10%, 15%, and 20% of a grading period?